An in-depth report on the causes, diagnosis, and treatment of narcolepsy.

-All people with narcolepsy can experience excessive sleepiness during the day with episodes of falling asleep rapidly and inappropriately, even when fully involved in an activity.
-It is sometime described as an irresistible daytime need for naps, which will generally refresh the person.
-These events may be characterized by the following behaviors:
+All people with narcolepsy can experience excessive sleepiness during the day.
+Sometimes they fall asleep rapidly and inappropriately, even when fully involved in an activity.
+This symptom is sometimes described as an irresistible daytime need for naps, which will generally refresh the person.
+EDS may be characterized by the following behaviors:

 - People typically have periods of drowsiness every 3 or 4 hours that usually end in short naps.

 - People may sleep during the day for a few minutes, particularly if they are in an awkward position for sleep or for a few hours if they are lying down.